noir-lang/noir/docs/docs/getting_started/00_nargo_installation.md

 ### Option 4: WSL (for Windows)

-Windows is not directly supported at this time.
-To install Noir on a Windows machine, it is recommended to use WSL.
+The default backend for Noir (Barretenberg) doesn't provide Windows binaries at this time.
+For that reason, Noir cannot be installed nativerly.
+However, it is available by using Windows Subsystem for Linux (WSL).

 Step 1: Follow the instructions [here](https://learn.microsoft.com/en-us/windows/wsl/install) to install and run WSL.